PeterMosmans/apdfhelper/README.md

   Rewrite links in a PDF file based on a configuration file.

   If fit is given, rewrite type of link to 'Fit to page'.
-If toc is given, parse page numbers from a table of contents file.
+If tocfile is given, parse page numbers from a table of contents file.

 Arguments: